KeenMate/db-gen/README.md

 - customization based on your needs
 - offline use

-Don't let the "Enterprise use" discourage you, there's is no reason for not to use this tool for your one function database.
+Don't let the "Enterprise use" discourage you, there is no reason for not to use this tool for your one function database.

 ## Consistency of generation over years